jpotter80/notebook-examples/README.md

 # E-commerce Data Cleaning with DuckDB
 ## Data Quality Assessment and Cleaning Demonstration

-This repository demonstrates our systematic approach to cleaning and standardizing e-commerce product data using DuckDB.
+This repository demonstrates a systematic approach to cleaning and standardizing e-commerce product data using DuckDB.
 The notebook serves as a detailed walkthrough of our data cleaning methodology, showcasing how we handle common data quality challenges in e-commerce datasets.

 ## Overview